0subodh/0subodh/README.md

-- 👋 Hi, I’m Subodh
+- 👋 Hi, I’m Subodh.
   I excel in building dynamic, robust web applications and tackling challenging problems with creative solutions.

 - 🔧 Tech Stack: MERN Stack

-- 👀 I’m interested in making products that matters.
+- 👀 I’m interested in developing software products that make a difference and solve real-world problems.

 - 💞️ I enjoy collaborating with other developers and contributing to open-source projects.